-This article outlines how to explore and plot the amino acid variation within regions, such as the FRs, CDRs and even the entire V(D)J region.
+This article outlines how to explore and plot amino acid variation by position within regions, such as the FRs, CDRs and even the entire V(D)J region.
 There are multiple ways to access these plots in Geneious Biologics.
-The Sequence Logo can be calculated for alignments of selected region(s) or for inexact clusters, while the Amino Acid Distribution Chart found in the Graphs tab can be used to find the variation in amino acids across regions of a fixed length.

 Jump to: